shajumohamed/bolt.new-any-llm/README.md

 * Get an API key from some where for testing: e.g.
 ![image](https://github.com/user-attachments/assets/d5fabc32-c6d3-4622-ab33-362b22fc7c09)
 * Tell the AI `hi` to create an empty project
-* Go to the terminal in the browser and paste the content created from our script (See below for updated instructions)

 #### Alternative script to deal with the Sync Files button not working: